nathan-schubkegel/FreedomBot/readme.md

 From a command prompt
  - type "dotnet build" to see if everything compiles
  - type "dotnet run --project FreedomBot" to compile and run it (or change directory to FreedomBot and then just "dotnet run")
- - type "dotnet publish --runtime win-x64 --self-contained" to produce a distributable exe (and bazillion other files) in
+ - type "dotnet publish FreedomBot --runtime win-x64 --self-contained" to produce a distributable exe (and bazillion other necessary files).
+Consider adding "--output <dirPath>" to control where the files are generated.

 Testing
 -------